 Bassist Alex Boneham is one of the most in demand musicians of his generation, known for his versatility and relentless creative drive.
 Born and raised in Sydney, Australia, Alex has worked extensively worldwide with a wide array of artists from across the musical spectrum.

-After graduating from the Sydney Conservatorium with a bachelor’s degree in music in 2009, Alex spent several years performing, recording and touring in Australia and New Zealand with a who’s who of Australian artists and international touring acts including James Morrison, Mike Nock, Bernie McGann, Dale Barlow, James Muller, Paul Grabowsky, Greg Osby, George Garzone, Mike Moreno, Joel Frahm, Will Vinson, and the Jazzgroove Mothership Orchestra.
-In 2012/2013 Alex lived in Rome, Italy where he expanded his reputation as an exceptional talent in Europe, performing and recording with artists such as Rosario Giuliani, Roberto Tarenzi, Alice Ricciardi, and Max Ionata.
-After Alex returned to Australia in late 2013, he continued to perform between Europe and Australia, touring, recording and playing festivals.
+After graduating from the Sydney Conservatorium with a bachelor’s degree in music in 2009, Alex spent several years performing, recording and touring in Australia and New Zealand with a who’s who of Australian artists and international touring acts including James Morrison, Mike Nock, Bernie McGann, Dale Barlow, James Muller, Greg Osby, George Garzone, Mike Moreno, Joel Frahm, Will Vinson, Sarah McKenzie, Jazzgroove Mothership Orchestra, and co-led group The Vampires.

 In 2014 Alex was accepted into the prestigious Thelonious Monk Institute of Jazz Ensemble (now the Herbie Hancock Institute), a selective masters program where a group of musicians is hand-picked by a panel of living legends including Herbie Hancock, Wayne Shorter, Jimmy Heath, Kenny Burrell, James Newton and Herb Alpert.